-The practical examination consists of 100 Marks shall be held at the end of the third semester on Research Methodology, Law Teaching and Clinical Work.
-The marks are allotted as follows.
+The practical examination shall be held at the end of the third semester on ResearchMethodology, Law Teaching and Clinical Work.

-Doctrinal research paper - 25 Marks
+Doctrinal research paper-25

-Non-doctrinal research - 25 Marks
+MarksNon-doctrinal research

-Law teaching - 25Marks
+-25 Marks Law teaching -25

-Clinical work - 25 Marks
+Marks

+• Examination:

-- Examination: - Candidate shall take examination in each of the subjects prescribed for study at the end of the semester by registering for that semester examination and obtaining hall ticket for the same.
-Duration of the examination is three hours. - > The semester end examination shall be based on the question paper set by an external paper setter. - A candidate will be declared to have passed in the concerned paper if the candidate secures a minimum of 40% marks.
+- O Candidate shall take examination in each of the subjects prescribed for study at the end of the semester by registering for that semester examination and obtaining hall ticket for the same.
+Duration of the examination is three hours. - o The semester end examination shall be based on the question paper set by an external paper setter. - A candidate will be declared to have passed in the concerned paper if the candidate secures a minimum of 40%.
 However, for practical papers, a minimum of 50% is essential.
-The practical papers of LL.M course are, paper 3 (compulsory practical paper) in the Third semester and the dissertation in the Fourth Semester. - For qualifying in the whole examination for obtaining the LL.M degree, the candidate has to secure a minimum overall aggregate of 50%.
-The calculation of the aggregate percentage required for qualifying in the examination would bedone only at the end of the completion of the course. - ➢ Grafting/Grace is permitted.
+The practical papers of LL.M course are, paper 3 (compulsory practical paper) in the Third semester and the dissertation in the fourth semester.

+For qualifying in the whole examination for obtaining the LL.M degree, the candidate has to secure a minimum overall aggregate of 50%.
+The calculation of the aggregate percentage required for qualifying in the examination would be done only at the end of the completion of the course.

+o Grafting/Grace is permitted.
 Grafting allows a candidate an opportunity to utilize the excess marks he earned in a paper for filling up the shortage of marks in the paper in which the candidate failed.
 Eg, A candidate who secured only 35 Marks, would fail having fallen short by 5 Marks of the required minimum pass mark which is 40 Marks.
 However, If such candidate happened to secure 45 marks in another paper, the extra five marks which is in excess of what is required for a pass could be notionally added to fill the deficit of 5 marks of the paper in which the candidate actually failed and thereby declare the candidate to have been passed in such paper.